-A plethora of adjustable options and a synchronized seat-and-back movement allow the user to customize fit and support to various body sizes.
+A plethora of adjustable options and a synchronized seat-and-back movement allow the user to customize the fit to support various body sizes.
 The controls are large and easy to grasp.
 Comes fully assembled.

-Plastic design elements clash with high price.
+Plastic design elements clash with the high price.
 Doesn’t have the traditional “executive” look.

 Some buyers consider the mesh fabric not as high quality as leather.
 Does not come assembled.

-Thick memory foam and oversize padding offer extra comfort when sitting at a desk or computer for long periods.
+Thick memory foam and oversized padding offer extra comfort when sitting at a desk or computer for long periods.
 Rated to support 400 pounds.
 Luxurious bonded leather and polished wood finishes.

 Pricey.
 Big-and-tall design isn't for everyone.
 Does not come assembled.